-During 2018 post-construction mortality monitoring at the Belle River WP, 70 bird mortalities were documented within the search radius.
-The documented bird mortalities were primarily of landbird species, all of which are considered common in the province.
+During 2020 post-construction mortality monitoring at the Belle River WP, 43 bird mortalities were documented within the search radius of the subset of 12 turbines.
+The documented bird mortalities were all landbird species, most of which are considered common in the province.

-NRSI biologists incorporated the searcher efficiency, scavenger removal, and proportion of area searched variables into the MNRF's estimated mortality equation to determine an estimated rate of bird mortality at the Belle River WP of 7.98 birds/turbine/year.
+NRSI biologists incorporated the searcher efficiency, scavenger removal, and proportion of area searched variables into the MNRF's estimated mortality equation to determine an estimated rate of bird mortality at the Belle River WP of 4.29 birds/turbine/year.
 This is below the MNRF threshold of 14 birds/turbine/year.
-By comparison, the average bird mortality rate in Ontario is estimated at 4.9 ± 0.06 birds/turbine/year (Bird Studies Canada Wind Energy Bird and Bat Monitoring Database, Summary Findings, November 2018).
+By comparison, the average bird mortality rate in Ontario is estimated at 4.9 ± 0.06 birds/turbine/year (Bird Studies

+Canada Wind Energy Bird and Bat Monitoring Database, Summary Findings, November 2018).